 Another difficulty in reducing institutional racism is that there is no single perpetrator that can be identified - when racism is built into the institution, it appears as the collective action of the entire workforce or executive board, or Cabinet for example.
 Forms of institutional racism can be varied and can be for example race-based barriers to gainful employment and professional advancement, toleration by managers of differential practices when working with customers from different ethnic groups, racial profiling by the police in terms of community safety, by housing officers when allocating housing, the use of stereotyped racial caricatures in marketing and the under- and mis-representation of certain racial groups in the media.

-Caerphilly County Borough has a population 171,300 according to the Registrar General's 2006 mid year estimate, which is an increase from the 2001 Census figure, which was 169,687.
-The ethnicity mix of the county borough shows there to be 99.1% white population, compared to the national figure for Wales, which is 97.9%.
+Caerphilly County Borough has a population 178,806 according to the 2011 Census figures.
+The ethnicity mix of the county borough shows there to be 98.4 white population (from 99.1% in 2001) compared to the national figure for Wales, which is 95.6%.

-The proportion of people who are Asian or Asian British in Caerphilly county borough is 0.3% compared to 0.9% in Wales as a whole.
-The proportion of black or black British people in Caerphilly county borough is 0.1% compared to 0.3% in Wales as a whole.
-The proportion of people with a mixed ethnicity is 0.4% compared to 0.6% in Wales and the proportion of Chinese people is 0.2%, the same percentage as Wales.
+The proportion of people who are Asian or Asian British in Caerphilly county borough is 0.5% compared to 1.8% in Wales as a whole.
+The proportion of black or black British people in Caerphilly county borough is 0.1% compared to 0.6% in Wales as a whole.
+The proportion of people with a mixed ethnicity is 0.6% compared to 1.0% in Wales and the proportion of Chinese people is 0.3%, compared to 0.5% in Wales.

-Caerphilly county borough therefore has a minority ethnic population of 1% compared to 2.1% in Wales and 7.9% in the U.K. This equates to approximately 1,713 people from the BME (Black & Minority Ethnic) community, and this figure does not include BME people who travel into the county borough to work.
+Caerphilly county borough therefore has an overall minority ethnic population of 1.6% compared to 4.4% in Wales and 12.9% in the U.K. This equates to approximately 2,861 people from the BME (Black & Minority Ethnic) community, and this figure does not include BME people who travel into the county borough to work.
+This is compared with 1,713 people recorded in the Census in 2001.